Strong convergence of sequences with vanishing relative entropy: Abstract

 \section{Abstract}

-We show that under natural growth conditions on the entropy function, convergence in relative entropy is equivalent to $L^p$-convergence.
+We show that under natural growth conditions on the entropy function, convergence in relative entropy implies $L^p$-convergence; for $p>1$ this implication becomes an equivalence.
 The main tool is the theory of Young measures, in a form that accounts for the formation of concentrations in weak limits.

 \keywords{relative entropy, $L^p$-convergence, uniform $p$-integrability, Young measures, concentration measures} \subjclass[2020]{35B40, 28A20, 49J45, 46N10}